disu-stat/LSE-Stats-PhD-Reading-Group.github.io/README.md

 ### Advice for speakers

-If you are preparing a talk see [here](advice-for-talks.html) for some suggestions on giving a good talk.
+If you are preparing a talk see [here](advice-for-talks.html) for some suggestions.